Site icon IVF Conceptions

 International Affordable Surrogacy Countries

 Looking into surrogacy in other countries can help cut costs.
-Places like Colombia, Argentina, Ukraine, Georgia, India, and Mexico have lower international-surrogacy-cost than the U.S. But, make sure to check the laws and rules in these countries to have a smooth surrogacy journey.
+Places like Colombia, Argentina, Ukraine, Georgia, India, and Mexico have lower international surrogacy costs than the U.S., but make sure to check the laws and rules in these countries to have a smooth surrogacy journey.

 Intended parents can also check out surrogacy-cost-assistance-programs from organizations and foundations.
-These programs offer grants, scholarships, or loans at low interest rates to help pay for surrogacy-cost.
+These programs offer grants, scholarships, or loans at low interest rates to help pay for surrogacy costs.

-Here is table for cheapest countries for surrogacy:
+Here is a table for the cheapest countries for surrogacy:

 Country Regulation & Organization Who are allowed to participate Surrogacy Cost Legal Assurance